Sunday, December 22, 2024

 A separate intrigue is how the Office of the President will behave, with whose adviser (Birkadze) Uglava allegedly communicated.
 Permission for the potential dismissal of the head of NABU by the Cabinet of Ministers can only come from Bankova.
 Activists fear that the Office will be quite happy with the current suspended situation, when the work of one of the most annoying bodies for the authorities has already been significantly discredited, and trust in its leadership has been undermined.

 Another thing is that Western partners, for whom NABU is the cornerstone of the anti-corruption architecture, may not allow the structure to be paralyzed so easily.
-And there have been attempts by the authorities to neutralize the Bureau before - it’s worth recalling at least the conclusion of the Constitutional Court in 2020 on the proposal of a group of people’s deputies about the unconstitutionality of the appointment of Sytnyk as director of NABU.
+And there have been attempts by the authorities to neutralize the Bureau before - it’s worth recalling at least the conclusion of the Constitutional Court in 2020 on the proposal of a group of people’s deputies on the unconstitutionality of the appointment of Sytnyk as director of NABU.
 True, then this did not lead to changes in his status.

-Exchange of “hairpins”
+Exchange of hairpins

 If Bankovaya, after the scandal, indirectly takes the side of the Bureau’s management, this may provoke another stage of mutual accusations between the authorities and the anti-corruption community.
 The public exchange of “pins” has already provoked a message from the head of the Presidential Office, Andrei Yermak.
 The de facto second-in-command in the state was outraged that the fight against corruption was being replaced by manipulation.
 Ermak accused “some people” of deliberately scaling up the problem, otherwise the meaning of their work would be lost.
 The head of the Office concluded that “these people” are helping Russians spin the narrative about Ukraine as “the most corrupt state.”